 Day 2.
 Jaffna city tour

 Visiting war-ravaged Jaffna is also a part of Sri Lanka 7 days itinerary.
 Jaffna is the capital of northern Sri Lanka has many historical and religious places to explore.
 Majority of people in Jaffna are in Hindu origin and speak Tamil language, Jaffna is a big city and very busy, there is a large number of shops in Jaffna, allowing you to buy anything available in Colombo.

 a.
 Jaffna library- located near Jaffna city.

 b.
 Nagadeepa temple- this is a well-known Buddhist temple located in Nagadeep, believed to be visited by Buddha.

 c.
 Jaffna fort- the Portuguese build and Dutch re-built fort are located near the city.

 d.
 Nallur Kandaswamy Kovil-is the most popular Hindu temple in the city and takes only a few minutes from the city centre.

 e.
 Jaffna archaeological museum-located within the city limit.

 f.
-Ruins of Royal palace-the site is located in the city of Nallur.
+Ruins of the Royal palace-the site is located in the city of Nallur.

 g.
 Keerimale hot spring-located in Kankasuntharai close to the Naguleswaran temple.